 - a.
 The undergraduate institution's not having officially posted the awarding of the baccalaureate degree; - b.
-The Office of Academic Affairs' not having received the applicant's official standardized test scores; - c.
 A missing letter of recommendation.

 Applicants admitted provisionally for missing documentation must submit all missing documentation by the end of the first month of study, or they will be removed from the MBA program.
 Financial aid is not available for provisional admissions.